filecoin-project/filecoin-docs/content/en/fvm/how-tos/use-a-faucet/index.md

     ![Click the transaction link on the faucet.](transaction-link.png)

 1. The block explorer will show you the transaction history for your address.
-After a couple of minutes you should see 5000 tFIL transfered to your address.
+After a couple of minutes, you should see 5000 `tFIL` transferred to your address.
-1. Open MetaMask to confirm that you received the tFIL:
+1. Open MetaMask to confirm that you received the `tFIL`:

     ![View your funds in MetaMask.](metamask-with-funds.png)